slange-dev/slange-dev/README.md

 <details>
   <summary><b> :books: Projects  i work on </b></summary>

+### Linux projects
   - Automate and hardening Rocky Linux OS v8/9 installations with CIS/CCE rules </br>

+### Mainframe projects
   - Making a simple Bank System (Transfer,Deposit,Withdraw) with ATM functions in Cobol (No CICS/KICKS) </br>
+    #### Kicks projects
+  - Create a login page in Cobol with KICKS and VSAM files </br>
+  - Create a menue page in Cobol with KICKS and VSAM files </br>
 </details>

 <details>